ghi-electronics/Documentation/software/tinyclr/tutorials/can.md

 When true, `useMultiBitSampling` will cause the bus to be sampled three times for each bit.
 Its use is recommended for low to medium speed buses to filter noise on the bus line.
 For high speed buses it is recommended to set this to `false`.

-In the sample code below, the CAN bus is communicating at one Megabit per second over a short bus.
+In the sample code at the bottom of this page, the CAN bus is communicating at one Megabit per second over a short bus.

 ### CAN Bit Timing Settings